stonepros/stone/doc/dev/developer_guide/running-tests-in-cloud.rst

-limited space for storing logs, ``teuthology-openstack`` provides an ``--upload`` option which, if included in the ``ceph-workbench ceph-qa-suite`` command, will cause logs from all failed jobs to be uploaded to the log archive server maintained by the Ceph project.
+limited space for storing logs, ``teuthology-openstack`` provides an ``--upload`` option which, if included in the ``ceph-workbench ceph-qa-suite`` command, will cause logs from all failed jobs to be uploaded to the log archive server maintained by the Stone project.
 The logs will appear at the URL::

     http://teuthology-logs.public.ceph.com/$RUN